• Skip to primary navigation

 About the Author: Kenneth Davids

-Kenneth Davids is a coffee expert, author and co-founder of Coffee Review.
-He has been involved with coffee since the early 1970s and has published three books on coffee, including the influential Home Roasting: Romance and Revival, now in its second edition, and Coffee: A Guide to Buying, Brewing and Enjoying, which has sold nearly 250,000 copies over five editions.
-His workshops and seminars on coffee sourcing, evaluation and communication have been featured at professional coffee meetings on six continents.
+Kenneth Davids is editor, chief writer and co-founder of Coffee Review.
+His latest book, 21st Century Coffee: A Guide is an unprecedentedly thorough survey of specialty coffee in all of its aspects, authoritative yet engaging.
+He has been involved with coffee since the early 1970s and has published three earlier books on coffee, including the influential Home Roasting: Romance and Revival, now in its second edition, and Coffee: A Guide to Buying, Brewing and Enjoying, which has sold nearly 250,000 copies in five editions.

 Primary Sidebar